syncfusion-content/blazor-docs/blazor/datagrid/editing.md

 You can make the boolean column editable with a single click in the normal mode of editing by using the column template feature of the Grid.

-In the following sample, boolean values as checkboxes in the Verified column are rendered by setting the [DisplayAsCheckBox](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_DisplayAsCheckBox) property to true.
-To make them editable with a single click, the `SfCheckbox` component is rendered as a template in the Verified column.
+In the following sample, the `SfCheckbox` component is rendered as a template in the Verified column to make it editable with a single click.

 ```cshtml
 @using Syncfusion.Blazor.Grids